GetStream/Winds/README.md

 RSS is quite a broken standard.
 It works, but barely so.
 You'll often have to customize the scraping logic for specific sites.
 Here are a few commands which make it easier to test your feeds:

-Scrape the feeds containing avc in the url.
+Scrape the feeds containing avc in the URL.
 Scrape only 1 article at the time and run with concurrency 1.

 ```bash
 node scrape_feeds.js -q avc -a 1 -c 1
 ```

-Scrape all feeds that weren't updated in the last 3 minutes
+Scrape all feeds that weren't updated in the last 3 minutes:

 ```bash
 node scrape_feeds.js
 ```

-Force all feeds to be scraped
+Force all feeds to be scraped:

 ```bash
 node scrape_feeds.js -f
 ```

-Scrape the favicons
+Scrape the favicons:

 ```bash
 node scrape_favicons.js -c 10 -q cnn
 ```